jackywyz/spray-app.g8/README.md

-A giter8 template for web applications with xsbt-web-plugin
+A giter8 template on spray service  for  github:spray/spray